-President Donald Trump and North Korean leader Kim Jong Un shook hands Tuesday morning on the island of Sentosa in Singapore, the first time sitting leaders of the two countries have met face to face.
+President Donald Trump and North Korea leader Kim Jong Un shook hands Tuesday morning on the island of Sentosa in Singapore, the first time sitting leaders of the two countries have met face to face.
 The historic handshake kicks off a high-stakes nuclear summit that has been months in the making.

 Trump — whose awkward handshakes with world leaders are well-documented — and Kim grasped hands tightly while facing each other.